cameronjdavis/cc_shopping/README.md

 Unit tests are in the `test` directory and can be run with `phpunit` or `vendor/phpunit/phpunit/phpunit`.

-The test file `test/RealWorldTest.php` is an example of how the code would be run in production.
+The test file `test/RealWorldTest.php` is an example of how the code could be run in production.